osamaemumba/purview-poc/README.md

 Here is a list of common problems one might encounter while deploying the template:-

+#### 1. Failed Deployment

 * Deployment failed on `runDataFactory` step
 * Deployment failed on `triggerConfigurePurviewFunction` step

+#### 2. Successful Deployment

+* Deployment is successful but resources are not created

-For both of the problems listed above, somply deploying the ARM template again solves the problem.
+For the failed deployments, simply deploying the ARM template again solves the problem.

 ### Solution

+#### 1. Failed Deployment

-In case the deployment failed on both above mentioned steps, this can be caused by the Powershell modules used in the deployment script.
+In case the deployment failed, this can be caused by the Powershell modules used in the deployment script.
-Make sure that:
+Make sure that:-

 * The App Registration client ID and client secret are correct
 * The application service principal has access to the `Purview Data Curator` and `Purview Data Source Administrator` roles at subscription level.

 If the above requirements are satisfied, rerunning the deployment should resolve this issue.

+#### 2. Successful Deployment without resources
+In case the deployment was successful, but no resources were provisioend.
+This can be caused by the time Azure Purview Accounts need to set up and to have APIs respond properly.
+The following explains the working of deployment script in this case:-

+  * Unresponsive APIs return a status code of 500
+  * The deployment script waits for 1 minute and retries to get a status code of 200
+  * In case of success status code return, the script creates the resources
+  * In case of status code 500 return, the script does 15 retries, with 1 minute wait each time
+  * If APIs are still unresponsive, the deployment script completes the deployment without provisioning resources